-Average floor area of dwellings 80 square metres
+Average floor area of dwellings varies a lot

-In 2015 the average floor area of a dwelling was 80.0 square metres.
+In 2017 the average floor area of a dwelling was 79.8 square metres.
 The average floor area of the dwelling stock has grown by about 20 square metres since 1970.
 The average floor area of a one-room unit was 34 square metres, that of a two-room unit 54 square metres, and that of a three-room unit and a kitchen 79 square metres.
-Despite the growth in the average size of dwellings, there were about 120,000 dwellings of under 30 square metres.
+Despite the growth in the average size of dwellings, there were about 128,000 dwellings of under 30 square metres.
 In contrast, only 27 per cent of dwellings have a floor area of over 100 square metres.
-There are 430,000 one-room units with a kitchen or kitchenette, i.e. 15 per cent of the dwelling stock.
+There are 447,000 one-room units with a kitchen or kitchenette, i.e. 15 per cent of the dwelling stock.
 The most common type of dwelling is a two-room unit.
-There are 879,000 two-room units with a kitchen or kitchenette, i.e. 30 per cent of the dwelling stock.
+There are 902,000 two-room units with a kitchen or kitchenette, i.e. 30 per cent of the dwelling stock.